How helpful was this page?

 To run a Loaned Items report for a specific Circulation Group:

-- Open the Reports window and select (highlight) Circulation from the report Categories pane on the left-hand side of the window.
+- Open Reports and select the Circulation category on the left.

-- From the Report Selection pane, choose the Loaned Items Information report.
+- On the right, choose the Loaned Items Information report.

-- Under the Selection tab of the Selected Report pane, choose Circulation Group Code from the Selections options to print a report for a single circulation group or a range of groups.
+- Under the Selection tab, choose Circulation Group Code from the Selections options to print a report for a single circulation group or a range of groups.